gvwilson/thirdbit/src/fiction/madica/index.md

 "What?"
 Madica asked blankly.

 "What!?"
 Mr. Poudell exploded.
 "You!?
 No!
 It's not possible!
 You *can't* be—"

 "Oh, but I can," the voice purred.

 "Cat!"
-Madica exclaimed.
-She sat up.
+Madica exclaimed,
+sitting up as the mechanical hands released her wrists and ankles.
 "You're all right!"

-"I don't know if I'd go *that* far," the familiar voice said.
+"I don't know if I'd go *that* far," the cat's voice said.
 "I mean, I *am* stuck in this box.
 But I'm certainly better off than I was."

-"But you *can't*!"
+"But that's *impossible*!"
 Mr. Poudell moaned.
-"It's impossible.
+"You can't resist ELFing.
 You'd have to—"

-"I'd have to meditate for hours every day to be able to resist the ELFing, is that what you were going to say?"
-The cat's voice was as gentle as a finely-sharpened scalpel.
-"Funnily enough, it happens that I've been doing exactly that ever since I was a kitten.
+"I'd have to meditate for hours every day, is that what you were going to say?"
+The cat's voice was as sharp as a scalpel.
+"Funnily enough,
+it happens that I've been doing exactly that ever since I was a kitten.
 That's what *every* cat does—it only *looks* like we're sleeping."

 Madica couldn't help it.
 She started to laugh.
-"I was—I was wondering about that," she eventually gasped, ignoring Mr. Poudell's bewildered, angry look.
+"I was—I was wondering about that," she eventually gasped, ignoring Mr. Poudell's bewildered glare.
 "Oh cat, it's good to have you back.
 Kind of," she added belatedly.

-Mr. Poudell started struggling against the gorilla's weight once again.
+Mr. Poudell's body began struggling against the gorilla's weight once again.
-"You'll never get away with this!" his head raged as he tried to lift the gorilla's body with his remaining arm.
-"Once we're back in range of Earth, I'll wake up another body and crush you, do you hear?
+"You'll never get away with this!" his head raged.
+"Once we're back in range of Earth,
+I'll wake up another body and crush you, do you hear?
 I'll crush you, you furry little—"

-One of the robot arms by the table spun around, reached out, and poked a switch in the bottom of Mr. Poudell's head. *Click!* The head froze mid-threat with its mouth still open.
+One of the robot arms by the table spun around and poked a switch in the bottom of Mr. Poudell's head.
+*Click!*
+The head froze mid-threat with its mouth open.

-"There, that's much better," the cat's voice said.
+"That's much better," the cat's voice said.
 "Now, let's see if we can get this saucer turned around, shall we?
 We need to get you back to Antarctica."

 "No," Madica said.
-"We're going back to Santa's castle first."
+"We're going back to Santa's castle."

 The cat was silent for a moment.
-"Very well," it said approvingly.
+"Very good," it said approvingly.
 "Santa's castle, here we come."

-It only took the saucer an hour to get back to Earth.
-That was just long enough for the creatures Madica had unzombied to put the raptor and the gorilla back together and cut the snarkasaurus's hands free from the door.
-Madica left them to it—she spent the hour sitting with Laurellen and watching Ike sleep.
+It took the saucer an hour to get back to Earth.
+That was just long enough
+for the creatures Madica had unzombied to put the raptor and the gorilla back together and cut the snarkasaurus's hands free from the door.
+Madica left them to it—she spent the time sitting with Laurellen and watching Ike sleep.

-"We'll find some fuel for him, I promise," Madica said, squeezing her friend's hand.
+"We'll find some fuel for him, I promise,"
+Madica said,
+squeezing her friend's hand.

-Laurellen squeezed back and said, "I know," leaving, *And then what?* unspoken.
+Laurellen squeezed back and said, "I know."
+She left, "And then what?" unspoken.

 Finally the cat's voice came over the speakers.
 "We're approaching the castle now," it said.
 "I've radioed ahead to let them know we're coming, but they haven't answered, so this might get a bit bumpy."

 "He means my dad might shoot at us," the snarkasaurus whispered loudly to no one in particular.
 "With lasers.
 Really big ones."

 But the lasers didn't fire.
-The saucer came to a stop right where it had started beside the castle.
-A gangplank whirred out from its side to make a bridge to the docking tower.
+The saucer came to a stop where it had started beside the castle.
+A gangplank whirred out from the docking tower.
 Madica took a step, then hesitated.
 "You should go first," she said to the snarkasaurus.
 "He'll want to see you."

 "Are—are you sure?" the little dinosaur asked.
-She held up her hands, which still had bits of door welded to them.
+She held up her hands,
+which still had bits of door welded to them.
 "I'm kind of a mess."

 Madica smiled.
 "I'm sure."
-She followed the snarkasaurus across the gangplank with the rest of the creatures behind her.
-The gorilla came behind them with Ike slung over his shoulder and Laurellen by his side.
+She followed the snarkasaurus across the gangplank.
+The rest of the robot creatures followed with Ike slung over the gorilla's shoulder and Laurellen by his side.

 The pogo ELF was waiting for them.
 "So it really *is* you," it said to the snarkasaurus.
 "We didn't know what to think when Mr. Secretary started shouting.
-And then he just… stopped.
+And then he just *stopped*.
 Was he really trying to smash an asteroid into the Earth?"

 "He sure was," the snarkasaurus said.

 The pogo ELF blinked.
 "Cool.
-I mean, that's really evil—I'm glad you stopped him."
+I mean, gosh, that's really evil—I'm glad you stopped him."

 The snarkasaurus looked up at Madica.
 "Thank her.
 And—"

-And whatever else the snarkasaurus might have said was lost in a huge roaring bellow.
+Whatever else the snarkasaurus might have said was lost in a huge bellow.
 Madica jumped as heavy footsteps tromped toward them.
-The whole floor shook, and then, "Is it you?
-Is it really you!?" a huge voice full of tears said, and the snarkasaurus ran forward and was snatched up to be hugged close in her father's tiny loving arms.
+"Is it you?
+Is it really you!?" said a huge voice full of tears.
+The snarkasaurus ran forward to be hugged close in her father's tiny loving arms.

 Madica tapped the pogo ELF on the shoulder.
 "Excuse me, but do you have any jet fuel?
 My friend…" She nodded at Ike, who was snoring gently on the gorilla's shoulder.

 The pogo ELF wiped away an oily tear.
-"Sure, this way."
+"Of course."

 Madica put his hand on the ELF's arm.
 "And can you show me where all the disassembled ELFs are put?"

 There were thousands.
-Some were creatures like the ones on the saucer.
+Some were creatures like the ones on the saucer, while others were machines like the pogo ELF.
-Others were machines like the pogo ELF and the ones Madica had first met out in the snow.
 All of them were neatly crated up with their arms and legs and tentacles and tails wrapped in bubble wrap and their heads in little glass cases.

-The ELF in charge, who looked like a crane with two sturdy arms ending in mechanical pincers, led Madica to the one she was looking for.
+The ELF in charge,
+who looked like a crane with two sturdy arms ending in mechanical pincers, led Madica to the one she wanted.

-It took Madica a couple of minutes to unwrap the whiskered ELF who had captured her out in the snow.
-The crane ELF showed her how to remove the little chip from inside the whiskered ELF's head and put her back together.
+It took her a couple of minutes to unwrap the whiskered ELF who had captured her out in the snow.
+The crane ELF showed her how to remove the little chip inside the whiskered ELF's head and put her back together.

-At first nothing happened when she clicked the ELF's head into place, but then her eyes flickered and came to life.
+The ELF's eyes flickered and came to life.
 "Mummy?" the ELF asked.

 Madica shook her head.
 "I'm sorry.
 I'm not your mummy.
+I don't—"
-I don't—" She swallowed.
+She swallowed.
 "I don't know where your mummy is."

 The whiskered ELF started to cry.
 "I want to go home…"

 Madica hugged her.
 "Me too," she said.
-She wiped her face.
 "And you know what?
-If we can't find your mummy and daddy, I'm sure mine would like to have you."
+If we can't find your mummy and daddy,
+I'm sure mine would like to have you."
 She smiled.

 The whiskered ELF smiled back uncertainly.
-"Are you sure?"
+"Really?"

 Madica nodded firmly.
 "I'm positive."
 She had no idea what would happen when Santa's giant saucer showed up above the fairies' hidden city at the South Pole with its hold full of ELFs.
-Or how the humans would explain the second little moon now circling the Earth.
-Or if the cat would find a way to get its body back, or what would happen to Mr.
+Or how the humans would explain away the second little moon now circling the Earth.
-Poudell, or whether Laurellen would still want to come and play every day after school now that she and Ike were—whatever they were.
+Or if the cat would find a way to get its body back, or what would happen to Mr. Poudell, or whether Laurellen would still want to come and play every day after school now that she and Ike were whatever they were.

-All she knew was, the ELFs on the shelves around her were going to have the best… Christmas… ever.
+All she knew was that
+the ELFs on the shelves around her were going to have the best.
+Christmas.
+Ever.

 </section>